Argantiu/GrimAntiCheat-Wiki/Punishments-config.md

           - "Simulation"
           - "GroundSpoof"
           - "Timer"
-          # The exclamation mark before this means that commands that match this are excluded from this punishment
+          # The exclamation mark before this means that checks that match this are excluded from this punishment
           - "!NegativeTimer"
           - "NoFall"
         commands: